Current Raid Bosses in Pokémon GO: All Tiers & Shadow Raids

 After successfully defeating a Raid Boss, players receive rewards such as Rare Candies, Golden Razz Berries, TMs (Technical Machines), and a number of Premier Balls.
 These Premier Balls are used exclusively to catch the Raid Boss, and the number of balls received depends on various factors, including individual and team performance during the raid.

-What are Shadow Raids?
+What are Shadow Raids in Pokémon GO?

 Shadow Raids